Fijalkowskim/Fijalkowskim_EShopping_repo/README.md

 # Java E-Shopping application

 Simple e-shopping application created using java.
+App has several versions with different interfaces and stacks used:
+-Console app with plain java
-Current user interfase made with JavaFX.
+-GUI made with JavaFX
+-Web application using JavaEE, HTML, CSS and JavaScript